Richa-G22/Clickr-Project_Docs/User_Stories.md

   -- Users should be able to update their posts.
   -- Users should be able to delete their posts.
   -- Users should be able to give title and description for the photo to be uploaded.
+  -- Once a photo is deleted, cascade delete it from albums, comments and favorites.

 # Albums
   -- Users should be able to view all albums on a user's profile.